 You are eligible for an HSA if:

-- You or your spouse do not have a balance in a Full Healthcare FSA.
-For those employees currently participating in our FSA, please see the section below on transition.
+- For those employees currently participating in our FSA, please see the section below on transition.

 - If you cannot be claimed as a dependent on another person’s tax return.